 Update Network Drivers

-There could be issues with network drivers that aren’t supporting the network hardware within the computer.
+There could be network drivers that don’t support the network hardware within the computer.
 The best thing you can do is to update the network drivers.

-Reinstall or update drivers for your Network devices following the below steps:
+Reinstall or update drivers for your Network devices by following the below steps:

 - Open Device Manager using the Run command devmgmt.msc in the run dialogue box.

 - Right-click on the Network adapter and click the Update driver command.

 - You can also use drivers provided by the manufacturer from their website—for example, Realtek or Atheros.

-This will automatically look up for driver and hardware changes and repairs to rectify the network issues.
+It will automatically look up driver and hardware changes and repairs to rectify the network issues.